ut21/Ray-Tracing-Basics/raytracingblog.md

 Much better.
 If you keep the camera _on_ the sphere, the code still works and outputs the expect solid color corresponding to the normal of the point on which the camera is placed.

+(NOTE: with this bug fix approach we are basically allowing the camera to look "behind" itself, which might or might not be what you want depending on how realistic you want your renders to be, i found that this allows for some funky render possibilities so I let it be, for a more realistic fix, just change the function to return the smallest _positive_ $t$ value.)

 ### Another bug (when will i catch a break)

 Look what happens if I place my camera at $(0,1,-1)$ which is also 1 unit away from the centre: